Professor Annika Bautz

 Professor Annika Bautz joined the University of Surrey in 2023 as Pro-Vice-Chancellor and Executive Dean of the Faculty of Arts, Business and Social Sciences, home to subjects from across the arts, humanities, social and political sciences, law, economics, tourism and business.

 Annika strives to build communities that are dedicated to the advancement of knowledge and to making a positive contribution to society, placing disciplines in the real world to demonstrate the crucial role they play in addressing some of today’s most pressing social issues.
-She is proud to lead a faculty of subjects that are ranked highly across UK and international league tables, which foster an impact-focused research culture and deliver excellence in education, giving a diverse student body the skills they need for the future of work.
+She is proud to see Surrey's subjects ranked highly across UK and international league tables, and to work with colleagues who foster an impact-focused research culture and deliver excellence in education, giving a diverse student body the skills they need for the future of work.

 Areas of specialism